kusandriadi/hugo-kusandriadi/content/posts/20210721-deploy-and-manage-mongodb-with-docker.md

 I creating folder "mongodata", the folder will used for storing mongo data from container.
 Anyway, you can use any folder name.
 After that, go to that directory and start container
 {{< highlight bash >}}
-kusa $ docker run -d -v /Users/someone/code/mongodata:/data/db --name mymongo -d mongo 9d120dc5fd4cd679ad5a589a2cf49839e0d7c27df9923f03a49f18cd264c3458
+kusa $ docker run -d -v /Users/someone/code/mongodata:/data/db -p 27017:27017 --name mymongo -d mongo 9d120dc5fd4cd679ad5a589a2cf49839e0d7c27df9923f03a49f18cd264c3458
 {{< /highlight >}}